vmchale/coronavirus/README.md

 # coronavirus

-Coronavirus data analysis in J. For Illinois only at the moment.
+Coronavirus data analysis in J.

+I only bothered with predictions for NY and IL.